DanielWGross/ansible/README.md

   - Profiles -> Other Actions -> Import JSON Profiles
   - Import the iterm_default_profile.json file

+- Loom
+  - Open the App
+  - Login with SSO
+  - Enable all necessary permissions
 - Rectangle Pro:

   - Open the App